Iraqi prime minister survives assassination bid with drones

 Iraqi prime minister survives assassination bid with dronesNew

 BAGHDAD (AP) — The Iraqi government says Prime Minister Mustafa al-Kadhimi has survived an assassination attempt with an armed drone and is unharmed.
-In a statement released Sunday, the government said the drone tried to hit al-Kadhimi’s home in Baghdad’s heavily fortified Green Zone area.
-Residents of Baghdad heard the sound of an explosion followed by gunfire from the direction of the capital’s heavily fortified Green Zone.
-The statement said the failed assassination attempt was with “an explosives-laden drone that tried to target his residence in the Green Zone.”
-It was a major escalation amid tensions sparked by the refusal of Iran-backed militias to accept last month’s parliamentary election results.
+In a statement released Sunday, the government said an explosives-laden drone tried to hit al-Kadhimi’s home in Baghdad’s heavily fortified Green Zone area.
+Residents of Baghdad heard the sound of an explosion followed by gunfire from the direction of the Green Zone, which houses foreign embassies and government offices.
+The attack marks a major escalation amid tensions sparked by the refusal of Iran-backed militias to accept last month’s parliamentary election results.
+Seven of al-Kadhimi’s security guards were injured in the attack, Iraqi officials say.